Director of Campus Safety

 Dispatcher Adam Martin has been serving Hartwick College since August 2006.
 Adam has an associate’s degree in criminal justice from Herkimer County Community College and a bachelor’s degree from Utica College of Syracuse University.
 Adam has an internship with the Utica Criminal Court System.

-Dispatcher Barbra Wilsey is a native of Oneonta, NY, and has been serving Hartwick College since 1998.
+Dispatcher Barbra Willsey is a native of Oneonta, NY, and has been serving Hartwick College since 1998.
 Barbra came to Hartwick from Oneonta Answering Service, where she was also employed as a dispatcher.
 She has completed all necessary departmental training courses and is certified in NYALERT and FEMA Incident Command Training for Higher Education.